-The Huntsville Campus Library is conveniently located just off the Grand Foyer.
 The online Library Catalog offers access to print collections held at the HCL and Brewer Library as well as eBook and online book collections.
 More than 46,500 EBSCOhost eBooks offer online, full text content that support the academic programs.
 Credo Reference offers full text, online access to 550+ online reference books.
 When accessing an eBook off campus, you must enter a Username (C Number) and Password (last name).

 Computers offer access to licensed, online databases provided by the Alabama Virtual Library plus databases licensed by the college.
-All licensed databases offer full text articles and are accessible remotely to authorized users via a Username (7 Digit Student/Employee ID) and Password (last name).
+All licensed databases offer full text articles and are accessible remotely to authorized users via a Username (C Number) and Password (last name).

 A collection of print magazines, journals, and newspapers is available for casual reading.
-A Reading Nook offers casual seating in a special room within the Library.